Locations and Times

 - stay motivated and focused throughout their job search.

-Registration costs only $10.00 and qualifies you for all five WIND meeting sites.
+Registration costs only $10.00 and qualifies you for all three WIND meeting sites.
 Meetings cost $10.00.
-WIND’s Senior Executive Forum (at WIND South in Canton, MA) costs $15.00.
 New members need only arrive at a meeting and register to join.
 Members have access to extensive job search resources and guest speaker presentations, as well as a diverse network of professionals, many of whom have become reemployed with the assistance of the WIND program.

 WIND membership also qualifies interested members to obtain additional fee-based, small group and individual career consulting services offered by WIND’s facilitators on an ongoing basis.